anaconda/ae5-vscode/README.md

 1. Log into an instance of AE5 with a running VSCode installation.
 2. Launch a session, preferably using the JupyterLab editor.
 3. Launch a terminal window.
-4. Run the command: `tar cfz vscode -C /tools vscode`
+4. Run the command: `tar cfz vscode.tar.gz -C /tools vscode`
 5. Download this file to your desktop.
 Once you have done so, you can remove the file from your AE5 session.